asmcup/runtime/README.md

  * `asmcup.runtime.Main` simulates a game world via the command line

-If you want to improve the Sandbox or make changes to the game code itself you can either import the project into Eclipse or build using `ant` or `gradle jar`
+If you want to improve the Sandbox or make changes to the game code itself you can either import the project into Eclipse or build using `gradle jar`

 ## Compete